MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/ifffunction.md

 **Output**

-The following table shows only the first 5 rows.
+The following table shows only the first five rows.

 |State|EventId|EventType|Rain|
 |--|--|--|--|